 “Seth” sounds like the Hebrew word for given or granted.

 Why do you think God accepted Abel’s offering but rejected Cain’s offering?
 Some Christians have said God likes blood sacrifices best.
-But other Christians remind us that God accepted grain offerings such as “a handful of the choice flour moistened with olive oil” (Leviticus 6:15 NLT).
+But other Christians remind us that God accepted grain offerings such as “a handful of the choice flour moistened with olive oil” (Leviticus 6:15 New Living Translation).
 What do you think was the problem?

-Jewish law that Moses said came from God has this to say about murder: “Anyone who takes another person’s life must be put to death” (Leviticus 24:17 NLT).
+Jewish law that Moses said came from God has this to say about murder: “Anyone who takes another person’s life must be put to death” (Leviticus 24:17 New Living Translation).
 Yet God doesn’t kill Cain.
 God doesn’t often answer “why” questions.
 So we end up having to guess his motives.
 Why would you guess that God didn’t execute Cain?

 What have you heard preachers and teachers say about the mark of Cain?
 Some Christians before the Civil War argued that Cain’s curse was black skin, and for that reason black people deserved to be slaves.

 Jewish tradition says the writer of Genesis was Moses (1400s BC or 1200s BC, scholars debate which century).
 Whoever the writer was, that author said Cain’s great-grandson, Tubal-cain, “became a blacksmith who made bronze and iron tools” (Genesis 4:22).
 For Christians who put the story of Adam and Eve at 4000 BC, what do you think their approach should be to the fact that the Iron Age did not start until about 1200 BC?